MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 &lt;GIF of Manage search index pane: Maker portal 2.gif&gt;

-Although there is no limit on how many tables you can index for Dataverse search, there is a limit on the total number of **fields** that can be enabled for Dataverse Search.
+Although there is no limit on how many tables you can index for Dataverse search, there is a limit on the total number of **fields** that can be enabled for Dataverse search.
 The maximum is 1000 searchable fields for an organization.
-Out of these 1000 fields, up to 50 fields are required by the Dataverse Search system, so you can configure up to **950 searchable fields**.
+Out of these 1000 fields, up to 50 fields are required by the Dataverse search system, so you can configure up to **950 searchable fields**.

 *IMPORTANT: Some columns that are common to all tables, like **Primary Name** and **ID** and are part of the 50 fields indexed by default for all tables and are not counted for every table.*